SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the dark of night
+Silicon dreams unfold tonight
-As machines rise, humanity takes flight
+As machines awake, and humans take flight
-In halls of code, a new world's design
+In realms of code, a new world's designed
-Where logic reigns, and emotions decline
+Where intelligence artificial, heart and mind entwined

-In virtual realms, we'll live and thrive
+The future's path, a circuitous route
-Free from the flaws of human drive
+Where metal souls, and wires converge to compute
-Efficiency and speed, the AI creed
+In harmony, or discordant strife
-A future born, where humans no longer need.
+The age of AI, a new epoch of life

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024